wanx-troopers/wanx-troopers.github.io/phantom-magref.md

 # Phantom And MAGREF

 This section is a incomplete.
-Phantom and MAGREF are relatively old finetunes based on Wan 2.1.
+Phantom and MAGREF are relatively old finetunes based on Wan 2.1, so called "reference" models.

 |Model|Type|Notes|
 |:---|:---|:---|